Regular Decomposition: an information and graph theoretic approach to stochastic block models: Basics and definitions

 \begin{thm} (Szemer\'{e}di's Regularity Lemma, \cite{szemeredi76}) For every $\epsilon>0$ and for any positive integer $m$, there are positive integers $N(\epsilon,m)$ and $M(\epsilon, m)$, such that for any graph $G(E,V)$ with $\left|V\right|\geq N(\epsilon,m)$ there is an $\epsilon$-regular partition of $V$ into $k+1$ classes with $m\leq k\leq M(\epsilon,m)$. \end{thm}

-SRL states, roughly speaking, that nodes of any large enough graph can be partitioned into a bounded number, $k$, of equal-sized 'clusters' and into one small set in such a way that most pairs of clusters look like random bipartite graphs, whose link probability equals the link density between the pair.
+Roughly, SRL states that nodes of any large enough graph can be partitioned into a bounded number ($k$) of equal-sized sets and into one small set in such a way that links between most pairs of sets look like those in a random bipartite graphs, whose link probability equals the link density between the pair.

-The claim of SRL is significant for sufficiently dense graphs, i.e., when the link density is higher than $\epsilon$.
-However, the result can be modified to apply to sparse graphs by multiplying $\epsilon$ at the right-hand side of the regularity definition by the link density of the entire graph \cite{scott}.
+The claim of SRL is significant for sufficiently dense graphs, i.e., when the link density is higher than $\epsilon$.The result can be modified to sparse graphs by multiplying $\epsilon$ at the right-hand side of the regularity definition by the link density of the entire graph \cite{scott}.

-The amazing fact in SRL is that the regularity claim holds for {\em all} graphs starting from a lower bound for size that depends only on $\epsilon$.
-However, it is also well known that this dependence on $\epsilon$ is of extremely bad kind: the known lower bound for the graph size $N(\epsilon,m)$ behaves like a tower of powers of 2:
+It is remarkable that the regularity claim holds for {\em all} graphs starting from a lower bound for size that depends only on $\epsilon$.
+However, it is also well-known that this dependence on $\epsilon$ is of extremely bad kind: the known lower bound for the graph size $N(\epsilon,m)$ is extremely large, like a tower of powers of 2:

-where the height of the tower is upper-bounded by $1/\epsilon^5$.
+where the height of the tower is bounded above by $1/\epsilon^5$.
 Such a number is too big to be considered in any applications.
-Thus, all real-world networks fall into a 'gray area' with respect to SRL.
+Thus, all real-world networks fall into a 'grey area' with respect to SRL.

-The magnitude of $N(\epsilon,m)$ is a problem for using algorithmic versions of the SRL, like the one introduced by Alon et al, \cite{alonduke}.
-Although its time complexity is only polynomial $O(n^{2.376\cdots})$, corresponding to the time for multiplying two $n\times n$ binary matrices, it requires this enormous size ($n\ge N(\epsilon,m)$) of graph to be able to find a regular partition.
-A considerable improvement was found in the recent work \cite{fischermatsliah}, where the running time is only linear in the graph size.
-Perhaps even more importantly, this randomized algorithm works in a more realistic fashion: for any graph, it either finds an $\epsilon$-regular partition or concludes that such a partition does not exists.
-Thus, it does not need to work in the safe region of graph sizes specified in SRL.
-Another algorithm with the same feature was suggested by Tao \cite{taoblog}.
-In principle, such algorithms could possibly be applicable for real-world graphs, although some extra-big numbers are hidden in some of the constants of the algorithm.
+As we stated in the Introduction, there has been attempts to use algorithmic versions of SRL (ASRL), introduced by Alon et al, \cite{alonduke}, also in practical applications.
+The large numbers like the upper bound of $N(\epsilon,m)$ is problematic.
+Although ASRL has time complexity that is only polynomial $O(n^{2.376\cdots})$, corresponding to the time for multiplying two $n\times n$ binary matrices, it requires this enormous size ($n\ge N(\epsilon,m)$) of graph to be able to find a regular partition.

+A considerable improvement was found in the recent work \cite{fischermatsliah}, where the execution time is only linear in the graph size using a randomized algorithm.
+From a practical point of view, this algorithm works in a more realistic fashion than the original ASRL: for any graph, it either finds an $\epsilon$-regular partition or concludes that such a partition does not exists.
+Another randomized algorithm with the same feature was suggested by Tao \cite{taoblog}.

+In principle, such algorithms could possibly be applicable for real-world graphs, although some prohibitively big upper-bounds of the constants of the algorithm are a problem that needs a solution.
+That is why, we conclude that our approach is also needed.